sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 ## Designing a ~~smoke test plan~~ shorter interview for a job type

 When [designing a smoke test plan](https://qase.io/blog/smoke-testing/), the first thing to do is to identify the critical functionality — something that we believe the product **must** do.
+This critical functionality will be the object of the smoke test, while all other functionality will not be checked at all.

 Similarly, when designing the shorter interview, we consciously reduce the extensiveness of the verification, and the first step would be to define everything which is not critical for performing this job type.